Vr6R32/mb-project/README.md

 </p>
 <hr>

-<h1 align="center">Mailing service</h1>
+<h1 align="center">Asynchronous mailing service</h1>

 <br>

 <p align="left">
 1. Whole api is completed with active mailing service.<br>
+2. Mailing service is asynchronously handled through apache kafka message queue.<br>
+3. Every request between services is being traced with trace & span ID.<br>
-2. Mailing service sends an email each time when some activity happens.<br>
+4. Mailing service sends an email each time when some activity happens.<br>
-3. As displayed below , it sends an email every time when user tries to : <br>
+5. As displayed below , it sends an email every time when user tries to : <br>

 <br>
 - Register a new account <br>